About your tutor - Sandie Dallow

 Sandie runs classes alongside her husband Bill who has been a Puppy School tutor since 2015.

-Sandie and Bill have four pet dogs at home, a 15 year old Westie called Mollie, a 9 year old German Shepherd called Ziva, a 7 year old Schnoodle called Bumble and a 5 year old Schnoodle called Libertie.
+Sandie and Bill have four pet dogs at home, a 9 year old German Shepherd called Ziva, a 7 year old Schnoodle called Bumble, a 5 year old Schnoodle called Libertie and new addition 15 week old Springer Spaniel called River.

 Sandie and Bill spend a lot of time walking with the dogs and when we go on holiday generally our dogs come too.
 Bumble and Libertie have also been abroad.
 Sandie has recently taken up Stand Up Paddle Boarding and River has had her first experience on the board and hopefully will enjoy this when she is older.